Very Bad Bosses

 Most of us have experienced at least one of these very bad bosses.
 If you have, you know what I’m talking about.
 The very bad bosses that knowingly or not make our work – our lives – uber stressful.
 If you haven’t, count yourself lucky, consider yourself unique.

 I’ve experienced some very bad bosses.
-Leaving out the ones that actually did unethical and even illegal things (I’ve had those too), one of my bosses created an environment so fear-filled that we’d spend hours after meetings trying to figure out what she had actually said, what she really expected from us.
+Leaving out the ones that actually did unethical and even illegal things (I’ve had those too), one of them created an environment so fear-filled that we’d spend hours after meetings trying to figure out what she had actually said, what she really expected from us.
 Because we never understood what success looked like and were afraid to ask, we certainly weren’t at our best.
 It showed in the results we produced.

 And I hate to admit it – I’ve been a very bad boss.